-Forced Arbitration and Wells Fargo: The CFPB's Rule Protects Victims of Bank Fraud
+Forced Arbitration and Wells Fargo: The CFPB's Rule Protects Arizona's Bank Fraud Victims

 A new rule will soon curb the use of forced arbitration "rip-off clauses" by Wall Street banks and predatory lenders.
-The Consumer Financial Protection Bureau (CFPB) rule will prohibit the fine print of credit card, bank account, student loan, auto loan, payday loan, and other financial contracts from containing forced arbitration clauses with class-action bans.
+The Consumer Financial Protection Bureau (CFPB) rule will prohibit the fine print of credit card, bank account, student loan, auto loan, payday loan, and other financial contracts from containing forced arbitration clauses with class action bans.
 The rule has widespread support, but bank lobbyists are pressuring Congress to block it.

 Forced arbitration clauses take away your day in court when companies violate the law.
-Instead, a private arbitrator decides the dispute in a secretive proceeding with no appeal.
+Instead of a judge, a private arbitrator decides in a secretive proceeding with no appeal.
 When forced arbitration is combined with a class action ban, neither a court nor the arbitrator can hold a company accountable for widespread wrongdoing.
 Justice is often completely denied, as few people can afford to fight small or complicated disputes by themselves.

-Wells Fargo has repeatedly engaged in illegal conduct and aggressively uses forced arbitration.
+Wells Fargo, which has 244 branches in Arizona, has repeatedly engaged in illegal conduct and aggressively uses forced arbitration.

-Fake accounts: Wells Fargo opened up to 3.5 million fake bank and credit card accounts from 2002 to 2015 without customers' consent.
-People tried to sue Wells Fargo starting in 2013, but the bank kick them out of court and blocked class actions, keeping the massive fraud out of the spotlight and allowing it to continue.
+Fake accounts: Wells Fargo opened up to 3.5 million fake accounts -- including 178,972 in Arizona -- from 2002 to 2015 without customers' consent.
+People tried to sue Wells Fargo in 2013, but the bank used forced arbitration to kick them out of court and block a class action, keeping the massive fraud out of the spotlight and allowing it to continue.
 Wells Fargo has continuously tried to use forced arbitration to block class actions over the fake accounts, even after being called out by members of Congress.
 Public pressure is now forcing a settlement, but the damage is done.

 Overdraft fees: Wells Fargo is trying to use forced arbitration to avoid justice for manipulating bank accounts to charge more overdraft fees.
-The bank changed the order of consumers' payments so accounts would be overdrawn sooner.
 A California judge found Wells Fargo's practices "unfair and fraudulent" and ordered \$203 million in refunds in California.
-But Wells Fargo has repeatedly tried to use forced arbitration to block relief in the other 49 states and to avoid repaying up to \$1 billion, even after all other big banks have settled similar charges.
-Wells Fargo no longer reorders payments, but it has found other ways to increase overdraft fees, faster than any other large bank.
+But Wells Fargo has repeatedly tried to block relief for consumers in the other 49 states -- including in Arizona-- to avoid repaying up to \$1 billion.
+Wells Fargo's overdraft fee revenue continues to increase, faster than that of any other large bank.

-Disserving Our Military: Wells Fargo was fined millions for illegally foreclosing on servicemembers or repossessing their cars in violation of the Servicemembers Civil Relief Act.
-Forced arbitration clauses in loan documents can block servicemembers' access to the courts.
+Disserving our military: Wells Fargo was fined millions for illegally foreclosing on servicemembers or repossessing their cars in violation of the Servicemembers Civil Relief Act.
+The Department of Defense has opposed class waivers and forced arbitration clauses, which can block servicemembers' access to the courts.